calvinl/ng-phonegap/README.md

 ### Running unit- and e2e tests

-First you need to install some new dependencies, go to projet root and type
+First you need to install some new dependencies.
+Go to project root and type

     npm install -g karma-cli karma-requirejs karma-jasmine karma-firefox-launcher npm install karma-ng-scenario --save-dev

 If you wish to use other than Firefox to run test, then replace karma-firefox-launcher with your preferred launcher.
-After this you'll need to change \test\karma-*.conf.js files accordingly.
+You need to change \test\karma-*.conf.js files accordingly.

-Anfter this run unit tests by typing
+After this run unit tests by typing

     test\test.bat